This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 Egg Slut is a chef driven, gourmet food concept founded in 2011.
 It's inspired by a true love for eggs.

-Longing for that Tiki vibe?
+Longing for that tropical vibe?
 Check out Trailer Happiness Trailer Happiness is an award winning

-cocktail bar on Portobello Road serving the finest classic and original cocktails with a Tiki twist since 2003.
+cocktail bar and restaurant on Portobello Road serving the finest classic and original cocktails with a Tiki twist since 2003.
+They specialize in rum based drinks as well.

 For quick sandwiches and such there's also good old Pret a Manger* (or Pret for short).